mahinsagotra/mahinsagotra/README.md

 ### Hi there, I'm Mahin Sagotra 👋

-I'm a React/Front-end Web Developer and Final Year Student who focuses on crafting clean and user-friendly experiences.
+I'm a React/Front-end Web Developer and Senior Undergraduate who focuses on crafting clean and user-friendly experiences.
 Actively ready to join a great lively team.
 I'm able to adapt to any situation/environment with ease and perform the best.

 - 🌱 I’m currently trying to learn Deep Learning🤣
 - 🥅 2021 Goals: Contribute more to Final Year Project